 Small discrepancies in the data presented by the government and the press could be explained by a lag between when a sale is reported and/or when the transaction goes through and/or when oil is received, particularly near the end of the month.

-The results of the analyses are shown on the following pages.
+The results of the analyses are shown below.

 Comparison of prices of Dar blend prices as quoted by the oil industry press and the Ministry of Finance